vbfelix/vbfelix/README.md

 <!-- badges: end -->

-- 📦 My main project is the R package [relper](https://vbfelix.github.io/relper/)
+- 📦 My main open source project is the R package: [relper](https://vbfelix.github.io/relper/)
-- 🔗 Also my website at: <https://vbfelix.github.io/>
+- 🔗 Also take a look at my website at: <https://vbfelix.github.io/>

 Have a look at my repositories below ⬇️